lparchaeology/PreExBuilder/README.md

 # PreExBuilder
-This plugin allows you to create a shp from scratch to digitize the pre ex features, classify them according to type and extrapolate their respective dimensions.
-It also allows you to calculate the m2 to be excavated for each single feature.
+This plugin allows you to manage dxf files that are exported from GPS, convert them to shapefile and polygon and also it allows you to create a shp from scratch to digitize the pre ex features, classify them according to type and extrapolate their respective dimensions.

 # Generate PreEx shp